 rebuked the foolishness of the magician, who wanted to buy the ability to impart the Holy Spirit with money

-he did not do this - but rather became the author of many heresies which plagued the church in the years to
+that he did not do this - but rather became the author of many heresies which plagued the church in the

 Water baptism is for those who believe.
 "He who believes and is baptised shall be saved."
 (Mark 16:16).
 No